 Set up your Contact centre in an area where the rent is cheap.
 Of course, rent is not the only factor that you need to take into consideration.
 It would be pointless to set it up in the middle of the desert because rents are cheap.
 You need to consider the following points before you decide where to set up the Contact Centre:

 Points to Consider When Setting up a Contact Centre (call centre):

 - Are there good, regular and reliable public transportation systems available to/from the area?

-- Are there any power related issues in the area?
+- Are there any electricity-related issues in the area?

-- Are there any problems with water supply?
+- Are there any problems with the water supply?